WHAT ARE UTERINE FIBROIDS?

-UFE is an excellent hysterectomy alternative that gives most women moderate to complete improvement of their symptoms.
-Uterine fibroids are non-cancerous tumors that develop within the uterus from the myometrium, the smooth muscular tissue of the uterus.
-They range in size from very small and can be larger than a softball.
+Uterine fibroids are noncancerous tumors that grow in the smooth muscle tissue of the uterus.
+Fibroids can range in size from virtually undetectable to larger than a softball.
+Up to 40 percent of women develop uterine fibroids at some point in their life, though not all require treatment.
 The growth pattern of uterine fibroids varies with some growing quickly and some slowly.

 Uterine fibroids are most common among women of childbearing age; African-American women are at higher risk for fibroids.
 Women with a family history are also more likely to develop fibroids.
 While fibroids do not always cause symptoms, their size, location or type can lead to problems for some women.
 If you experience pelvic pain, cramping, heavy menstrual bleeding, the frequent need to urinate, pain during intercourse and fertility problems, you are likely to be a candidate for Uterine Fibroid Embolization.